toonnix-github/DanHarem/userstory.md

 - Cooldown counters decrement after the enemy phase, matching current skill logic.
 - The combat UI shows each new skill with remaining cooldown.
 - The test suite covers both abilities, ensuring correct visibility and effect.

+### User Story 30 Notes
+The town scene now includes three NPCs: a merchant near the shop, a quest giver in the square, and a wandering townsfolk.
+Each NPC has a small idle motion and can be interacted with using the **E** key or by clicking them.
+Interaction opens a dialogue box overlay describing their role.
+NPCs respawn whenever the player returns to town.